Internal links: What are they? Why are they important to SEO?

-In this post we’ll talk about just what exactly internal links are, why they’re important, and what good internal linking strategies look like.
+This post will talk about exactly what internal links are, why they’re important, and what good internal linking strategies look like.
 Let’s get into it!

 What are Internal Links?

-Internal links are links that go from one page on your website to another page on the same website.
+Internal links go from one page on your website to another page on the same website.
 They funnel your readers towards the pages and posts on your website that you value most.
 Simple enough, yes?
 Well, that’s just the tip of the proverbial internal linking iceberg.

 Why are Internal Links Important for Search Engine Performance?